 iPhone is popular for its design and unique operation experience.
-You may already have one or two, or get the latest iPhone 7, iPhone 7 Plus (to-do list).
+You may already have one or two, or get the latest iPhone XS, iPhone XS Max or iPhone XR (to-do list).
 Surely, it is wonderful to take pictures with iPhone for its perfect camera performance, but have you met such problems on transferring photos from iPhone to PC?

 You may have a large amount of precious photos stored in iPhone, or save images from applications such as Safari and Mail to your device, then require to transfer these images to computer for releasing the device memory or sharing with family or for backing up.
 This article will show you 5 different ways of transferring photos from iPhone to PC / laptop to help you quickly find what best fits you.